Force over Distance: Chapter 41

 Okay.

-He looked speculatively at Riley, still shielding him.
+He looked speculatively at Riley.

 Wait.